paulakoppe/calculator/README.md

 ## 💻 Projeto

-Esse projeto foi desenvolvido com as seguintes tecnologias:
+This project was developed with the following technologies:

-- HTML e CSS
+- HTML and CSS
 - JavaScript
-- Git e Github
+- Git and Github
 - Figma

 - [access the finished project, online](https://paulakoppe.github.io/lp-credit-card/)